khurd21/khurd21.github.io/_posts/2024-07-24-gtest-examples.md

 };
 ```

 `m_logger` is a shared pointer to allow for injecting a singleton or new instance.
+It could also
+be represented as a raw pointer or week pointer.

 ```cpp